webern/cargo-readme/README.md

     ```

 You may have noticed that `# Examples` became `## Examples`.
 This is intentional (and can be disabled)
 so in README.md the first heading can be your crate name.
-This is particularly useful when using a
-template to render the documentation content.

 Also, the crate name was automatically added (can be disabled too).
 It is read
 from `Cargo.toml` so you just need to have them there.
 License can be read from